PetrKryslUCSD/FinEtoolsAcoustics.jl/docs/src/tutorials/baffled_piston_tut.md

 ## Definitions

-The finite element code realize on the basic functionality implemented in this package.
+The finite element code relies on the basic functionality implemented in this package.

 ```julia